 In addition, our by-laws establish an advance notice procedure for nominations for election to our board of directors and other matters that stockholders wish to present for action at an annual meeting other than those to be included in our proxy statement.
-In general, we must receive other proposals of stockholders (including director nominations) intended to be presented at the 2017 annual meeting of stockholders but not included in the proxy statement by March 17, 2017, but not before February 15, 2017, which is not less than 90 days nor more than 120 days prior to the anniversary date of the immediately preceding annual meeting.
-However, if the date of the annual meeting is more than 20 days before or more than 60 days after such anniversary date, notice must be received no earlier than the close of business 120 calendar days prior to such annual meeting and no later than the close of business on the later of 90 days prior to such annual meeting and 10 days following the day on which notice of the date of such annual meeting was first made.
-If the stockholder fails to give notice by these dates, then the persons named as proxies in the proxies solicited by the board of directors for the 2017 annual meeting of stockholders may exercise discretionary voting power regarding any such proposal.
+In general, we must receive other proposals of stockholders (including director nominations) intended to be presented at the 2018 annual meeting of stockholders but not included in the proxy statement by June 30, 2018, but not before May 31, 2018, which is not less than 90 days nor more than 120 days prior to the anniversary date of the immediately preceding annual meeting.
+However, if the date of the annual meeting is more than 20 days before or more than 60 days after such anniversary date, notice must be received no earlier than the close of business 120 calendar days prior to such annual meeting was mailed or public announcement of the date of such annual meeting was first made.
+If the stockholder fails to give notice by these dates, then the persons named as proxies in the proxies solicited by the board of directors for the 2018 annual meeting of stockholders may exercise discretionary voting power regarding any such proposal.
 Stockholders are advised to review our by-laws which also specify requirements as to the form and content of a stockholder's notice.

-Any proposals, notices or information about proposed director candidates should be sent to Tokai Pharmaceuticals, Inc., Attention: Nominating and Corporate Governance Committee, 255 State Street, 6th Floor, Boston, Massachusetts 02109.
+Any proposals, notices or information about proposed director candidates should be sent to Novus Therapeutics, Inc., Attention: Nominating and Corporate Governance Committee, 19900 MacArthur Blvd., Suite 550, Irvine, California 92612.